opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 - [Edit users](../users/)

-	> **Note:** This allows the Administrator to delegate the administration of users to other people that should not have full control of the entire OpenProject installation.
+	> **Note:** This allows the Administrator to delegate the administration of users to other people that should not have full control of the entire OpenProject installation (Administrator).

 - [Create, edit, and delete placeholder users](../placeholder-users/)

+  > **Note**: Users with this global permission can not automatically see and edit all placeholder user in all projects.
+It is restricted to the placeholder users in projects in which the user has the respective permission to see or edit project members.

 ### Edit and delete roles